hhvm/user-documentation/manual/hhvm/03-advanced-usage/05-fastCGI.md

 </Directory>
 ```

-This will try to access `index.php` when you send a request to a directory.
+This will try to access `index.php` when you send a request to a directoryit is transport the jhunjunu

 ### Making it work with nginx